AmanSingh35895/BLOG_APP/README.md

 Client will run on http://localhost:5173

+Note: The frontend is configured to proxy API requests to the backend server at http://localhost:8800

 ## Features

+### Authentication

+- User registration with username, email, and password
+- Secure login with JWT tokens
-- User authentication
+- Cookie-based authentication
+- Logout functionality

+### Blog Posts

+- View all blog posts on homepage
+- Posts display with title, description, and image
+- Category-based navigation
-- Blog post creation and management
+- Responsive post layout

+### UI Features

-- Responsive design
+- Responsive design with Tailwind CSS
+- Clean and modern interface
+- Category navigation in header
+- Protected routes for authenticated users
-- Category-based post filtering
+- Write post button for creating new content